Episode 165 - MyHeritage With Free New DNA Matching Opportunity / Finding Photos of Your VeteransNov 14, 2016

 Fisher: Yeah you’ve got to check the numbers as well as the names when you’ve got bodies in your place, I suspect.

-David: My next story echoes Veterans Day, but in Canada they refer to it as Remembrance Day, the ending of World War I and there’s a fellow by the name of Eric Dahl up in Drumheller, Alberta, Canada who’s been cleaning by hand the moss covered headstones that have been neglected for years, because in his thoughts it is November 11th every day.
+David: My next story echoes that Veterans Day, but in Canada they refer to it as Remembrance Day, the ending of WWI and there’s a fellow by the name of Eric Doll up in Drumheller, Alberta, Canada who’s been cleaning by hand the moss covered headstones that have been neglected for years, because in his thoughts it is November 11th every day.

 Fisher: Wow, I like that.